-An independent Independent safety and monitoring committee will review the data and carry out one interim analysis 3 years after the first patient is randomized or when 300 patients have been included in the study, whichever comes first.
+An independent safety and monitoring committee will review the data and carry out interim analyses according to 16.7.
+The first interim analysis is to be carried out 3 years after the first patient is randomized or when 300 patients have been included in the study, whichever comes first.
 The purpose of this interim analysis is to assess the overall failure (recurrence/death) rate, to assess the recruitment to the study and to make sure that none of the treatment groups appear to fare worse than the other.
 The committee may recommend terminating the study if a statistically significant (p<0.001) difference in RFS between the study groups is observed, or if the recruitment is so low that the necessary number of events is unlikely to be seen.
 The interim analysis is performed based on blinded data.
 If the committee determines that it is safe to proceed with the study, the results of the interim analysis will remain unknown to everyone except the committee members.